juliabb1/Plant-Monitoring-System/README.md

 - **Data Processing & Decision Logic**
   - The Arduino evaluates whether watering is needed based on moisture thresholds.
-  - It listens for user input from the Blynk app or the local website to allow manual watering.
+  - It listens for user input from the external app app or the local website to allow manual watering.

 - **Actuation**
   - If conditions are met (either automatically or manually), the relay module activates the water pump.

 - **Communication & Visualization**
-  - Sensor readings are sent to Blynk via WiFi for remote monitoring.
+  - Sensor readings are sent to external app via WiFi for remote monitoring.
-  - Users can view live data and toggle the water pump remotely via the Blynk app or local website.
+  - Users can view live data and toggle the water pump remotely via the external app  or local website.

 - **Website Interface**
-  - The website hosted by the **Arduino Uno R4 WiFi** operates independently of the Blynk app, providing an alternative way to monitor and control the system.
+  - The website hosted by the **Arduino Uno R4 WiFi** operates independently of the external app, providing an alternative way to monitor and control the system.
   - It offers real-time sensor data, as well as the ability to manually activate the watering system.
   - The site is **responsive**, ensuring a good user experience on both mobile and desktop devices.